exoclime/HELIOS-K/Documentation.md

 # Compilation #
-kcalc can be compiled with the Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
+HELIOS-K can be compiled with the Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
 For example use 'make SM=20' for compute capability of 2.0, or 'make SM=35' for 3.5.

-# Starting kcalk #
+# Starting HELIOS-K #
-kcalk can be startet with
+HELIOS-K can be startet with

 ```
-./kcalk
+./heliosk
 ```
 followed by optional arguments listed below.